 Arts Education grants fund sequential, arts education projects that take place in K-12 schools during the school day and/or after-school and community-based learning centers for youth and/or adult learners.
 Arts Education grants serve to bring teaching artists and their classroom skills into dedicated learning environments for all ages.
 Emphasis is placed on the depth and quality of the creative process through which participants learn through or about the arts.
 Projects must focus on the exploration of art and the artistic process.

 - Sequential, skills-based study that incorporates one or more art forms and includes a minimum of 3 sequential hands-on learning sessions.

 - In-depth, age and skills appropriate learning opportunities.

 - Hands-on, participatory creation and/or learning opportunities in one or more art forms that may culminate in exhibitions, productions, or demonstrations.

 - Stated learning goals, methodologies and outcomes, and a means for evaluation.

 An applicant of record must be an individual teaching artist, collective, or a designated New York State nonprofit incorporated in New York State or registered to do business in New York State.
 Public schools are ineligible to apply directly.
 Artists or collectives from outside the county in which the project is taking place may apply using a nonprofit organization from within the county as a fiscal sponsor.
 The fiscal sponsor then becomes the “applicant organization” and must meet the same basic eligibility requirements as an applicant organization and provide the same required documents.

-The Adirondack Lakes Center for the Arts is currently seeking individuals to serve as review panelists for the 2020 Community Arts and Arts Education grant panels.
-We are looking for panelists throughout our entire service region - Clinton, Essex, Franklin, and Hamilton counties.
+The Adirondack Lakes Center for the Arts is always seeking individuals to serve as review panelists for the next cycle of Community Arts and Arts Education grant panels.
+We are looking for panelists throughout our service region - Clinton, Essex, Franklin, and Hamilton counties.